 After lunch we visit Al-Bada’, home to an ancient city that was named Midian until the Middle-Ages.
 This vast archaeological site dates from the 2nd Century BCE – coins discovered at the site have proven that the city was active during the Hellenistic, Nabatean, Roman, and Islamic periods.
 Moses purportedly lived in Midian for a period of 10 years.
 The site includes Nabatean tombs, built in a style similar to those found in Petra, and the caves of the Prophet Sho’ayb, who is sometimes identified with the Biblical Jethro.

-As we emerge out of the western entrance of the valley, we stop at some ancient remains by the oasis city of Dissah before heading south, past the volcanoes of the Harrat Al-‘Uwayrid and its 9 million year old lava field, to the fabled oasis of Al-Ula.
+After breakfast we continue our journey south.
+Emerging out of the western entrance of the valley, we stop at some ancient remains by the oasis city of Dissah before heading past the volcanoes of the Harrat Al-‘Uwayrid and its 9 million year old lava field, to the fabled oasis of AlUla.

 We continue on to Dedan, the oldest city of the oasis and home to the successive kingdoms of Dedan and Lihyan, which ruled this area from the eighth to the first century BCE.
 Their political, economic and religious centre was here, strategically located by the palm groves at the base of an imposing sandstone cliff.
 The quality of the remains in this ancient city is a vibrant testimony of the richness of the caravan trade.
 We take our time to discover the well-preserved architectural vestiges of these two kingdoms which includes remains of temples, a necropolis and sanctuaries dedicated to the gods of water and agriculture.